-And everybody gets mad at me as you might expect as I don't pick sides because I don't like any of them which seems to be the majority position for most Americans right now so maybe in that sense I'm just a follower.
+And everybody gets mad at me as you might expect cuz I don't pick sides cuz I don't like any of them which seems to be the majority position for most Americans right now so maybe in that sense I'm just a follower.

-With Hillary Clinton we have the champion of the establishment running so everything we talk about when we talk about corruption in government or a she's a neoconservative basically I mean all these things that we have problems with Hillary Clinton is the poster child for those.
+But with Hillary Clinton we have the champion of the establishment running so everything we talk about when we talk about corruption in government or as she's a neoconservative basically I mean all these things that we have problems with Hillary Clinton is the poster child for those.

-There's something about her where she is so suspicious of everything and maybe rightly so he's been hounded by,
+[1:13] You watch there's something about her where she is so suspicious of everything and maybe rightly so she's been hounded by,

-the opposition since the days when her husband with the governor of Arkansas that she is habitually almost exciting about things and it will catch up with her and it will catch up with her if she becomes president because the Republicans will investigate her,
+the opposition since the days when her husband was the governor of Arkansas that she is habitually almost Nick Sony in about things and it will catch up with her and it will catch up with her if she becomes president because the Republicans will investigate her for,

-for your 90% of stuff that never happened is not real.
+you know 90% of stuff that never happened and is not real.

 And 10% of stuff that might be and she's going to act in a way that gets her in trouble the political system in the ability to destroy your political opponents through the politics of Scandal.

-Will work very well on her and it to believe that that won't happen you would have to believe that the Republican opposition would act differently than they always have and if they already are.
+Will work very well on her and it to believe that that won't happen you would have to believe that the Republic that the Republican opposition would act differently than they always have and if they already are.

-The father of two girls my girls ask me difficult to answer questions along those lines all the time I doubt she's going to be the poster child you looking for in the long run.
+The father two girls my girls asked me difficult to answer questions along those lines all the time I doubt she's going to be the poster child you're looking for in the long run.

 [2:22] And then there's the other guy